mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 I had about 8,000 words of text.
 There were a few tables (ooh, exciting tables!) and screenshots to break it up, but mostly it was a giant wall of text.

-I had recently seen an illustrated guide to logical fallacies called [The Book of Bad Arguments](http://amzn.to/2jy2vND).
+I had recently seen an illustrated guide to logical fallacies called [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND).
 I loved it.
 It presented dry, academic ideas in a fun, engaging way.
 I wanted to use cartoons in a similar way to liven up my article.

 * TOC
 {:toc}